 The World Health Organisation declared a global pandemic of the COVID-19 virus on 11 March 2020.
-Subsequently a lockdown was instigated on 23 March for the whole country.
-Since then the country has been in recession and this has had and is still having a serious impact on individuals and businesses nationwide.
+Subsequently a lockdown was instigated on 23 March for the whole country with further restrictions later in 2020/21.
+This had an impact on the economy which has had periods of recession and subsequently rising inflation which has had and is still having a serious impact on individuals and businesses nationwide.
 The Council responded at pace by taking emergency action to ensure that the most vulnerable people were protected and to stem the spread of the virus.
 The Council has been working closely with central government, related agencies, the voluntary sector, town and parish councils and the health service to support businesses and residents.